TV adverts have to be one of the most enduring forms of marketing, so it makes sense that a lot of brand marketers focus their campaigns on them.

-Once an advert is out there on the screens of household TVs, some marketers tend to forget about it.
-Those that do look into the success of a campaign usually measure the sales and website traffic that the ad brings.
+Once an advert is out there — lighting up the screens of household TVs — some marketers tend to forget about it.
+Those that do look into the success of a TV campaign usually measure the sales and website traffic that the ad brings.
 But is that really enough?

 What about brand awareness?

-There are even fewer marketers who track how their TV campaigns affect the brand’s awareness.
-And that’s like ignoring the missing piece of a puzzle!
+There are even fewer marketers who track how their TV campaigns affect their brand’s awareness.
+And that right there is the missing piece of a puzzle!

 The Problem with TV Advertising